MetaP/vscode-gui-editor/README.md

 # MetaP GUI Editor

-The *MetaP Graphical User Interface Editor* is a Visual Studio Code extension to graphically edit GUI definitions in [GUI-Definition-Language](https://metap.github.io/GUI-Definition-Language/) (GDL).
+The ***MetaP Graphical User Interface Editor*** is a Visual Studio Code extension to graphically edit GUI definitions in [GUI-Definition-Language](https://metap.github.io/GUI-Definition-Language/) (GDL).

+## Commands

+- MetaP: "MetaP: Create New GUI Description - creates a new GDL file and opens it in a graphical editor window
+- MetaP: Test GUI Editor - displays a test information message

 ## Release Notes